cjkcr/x-mcp/README.md

 * "Retweet tweet 1234567890"
 * "Quote tweet 1234567890 with comment 'This is exactly what I was thinking!'"
 * "Create a draft quote tweet for 1234567890 with comment 'Amazing insight here'"
+* "Upload image /path/to/image.jpg with alt text 'Beautiful sunset over the mountains'"
+* "Create tweet with media 'Check out this amazing photo!' using media IDs 123456789"
+* "Create draft tweet with media 'My latest project' and attach /path/to/video.mp4"
+* "Get tweet 1234567890 content and information"
+* "Search for tweets containing 'AI OR artificial intelligence' from the last 7 days"
+* "Get information for tweets 123456789, 987654321, 555666777"

 ## Troubleshooting